Fr4cK5/spear/README.md

     - `yank_path` Keybind to copy ("yank" in vim terminology) the item's path
     - `yank_name` Keybind to copy the item's name

+To change any of the config's values, just change them!
+They config files are located under `./config/`.

+- Spear will try to decode two different files based on if they exist or not
+    1. `config.json` Your config
+    1. `config_default.json` Fallback default config

+If both the files don't exist, the process will exit with an error.

+(Note: **There is no config-validation other than your config file must be syntactically correct json.
+If you mess with some values and it doesn't work that's on you**).

 # Acknowledgements

 - Spear's config system would not have been possible without [GroggyOtter's](https://github.com/GroggyOtter) amazing JSON library: [jsongo.ahk](https://github.com/GroggyOtter/jsongo_AHKv2)
 - I also used another one of GroggyOtter's libraries during development: [Peep.ahk](https://github.com/GroggyOtter/PeepAHK)

 Thank you for your dedication to the AHK-Community.